MFM Presents… Brief Recess

 And I basically like

-And what I would do is, I would take a group of cases in different detention centers around the country, and I would attempt to get in contact with my client and then document how difficult it was.
+Just and what I would do is I would take a group of cases in different detention centers around the country and I would attempt to get in contact with my client and then document how difficult it was.

 to ensure that people cannot access legal counsel.